Find Grad Schools

 76% Racial-Ethnic Minorities*

 Acupuncture and Massage College comes in at #8 on our list of the most popular colleges offering master's degrees in alternative medicine.
 Each year, around 100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,850 per year, while in-state graduate students, on average, pay $15,020 per year.
-The alternative medicine program at Acupuncture and Massage College awarded 37 master's degrees during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $10,800 per year, while in-state graduate students, on average, pay $15,564 per year.
+During the most recent year for which we have data, 37 people received their master's degree in alternative medicine from Acupuncture and Massage College.
 Around 76% of these students were from an underrepresented racial-ethnic group, and 68% were women.

 36 Yearly Graduations

 Massachusetts College of Pharmacy and Health Sciences is the 10th most popular school in the nation for students seeking a master's degree in alternative medicine.
 Each year, around 7,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $34,700 per year, while in-state graduate students, on average, pay $22,950 per year.
-For the 2020-2021 academic year, 36 master's degrees were handed out to alternative medicine majors at MCPHS University.
-Around 28% of these students were from an underrepresented racial-ethnic group, and 69% were women.
+The average in-state tuition for full-time undergraduates is $36,060 per year, while in-state graduate students, on average, pay $23,850 per year.
+During the most recent year for which we have data, 36 people received their master's degree in alternative medicine from MCPHS University.
+About 77% of this group were women, and 26% were students from an underrepresented racial-ethnic group.

 #11